Analytics

 ANTON_ANALYTICS_ENABLED=false

-To turn it off everywhere, put the same line in the global ~/.anton/.env.
+To turn everything off everywhere, put ANTON_ANALYTICS_ENABLED=false in the

 See Environment variables for how the config files are